Nada Tončić: Biography

-Tončić was born in Syrmian city of Zemun (then in Kingdom of Croatia-Slavonia, Kingdom of Hungary, Austria-Hungary, now in Belgrade Region, Serbia).
-She studied singing at the Zagreb Academy of Music.
-Her career began in 1933 in the opera company of the Croatian National Theatre in Zagreb, where she remained until 1963.
+Nada Tončić was born in Syrmian city of Zemun (then in Kingdom of Croatia-Slavonia, Kingdom of Hungary, Austria-Hungary, now in Belgrade Region, Serbia) on July 30, 1909.
+She studied singing with soprano Nada Eder-Bertić at the Zagreb Academy of Music.
+Her career began in 1933 in the opera company of the Croatian National Theatre (CNT) where she made her debut as Oscar in Giuseppe Verdi's Un ballo in maschera.